daisygao/OnlineJudge/leetcode/README.md

 Plus One: know where to stop

-Populating Next Right Pointers in Each Node: easy
+Populating Next Right Pointers in Each Node: use previous next

 Populating Next Right Pointers in Each Node II: easy from right to left